CivicActions/ditap-curriculum-update/3_Curriculum/3A_DITAP-Core-Curriculum/Module-4/Sprint-3/Self-Paced Materials/1_Contract Kickoff.md

 6. How should data sovereignty, portability, and exit planning requirements be structured in XaaS contracts to protect government interests without limiting vendor innovation?

+## Conclusion

+>You’ve completed Sprint 3 of Module 4!
+Please close this window to return to the course main page, then select Mark Complete to record your progress.